 2.2.1 Inclusion criteria

 All audio recordings analyzed are made by our group of 80 coauthors recording ourselves singing/speaking in our 1st/heritage languages, which span 23 language families (Fig. 3) has.
-Coauthors were chosen by opportunistic sampling beginning from co-corresponding author Savage’s network of researchers, a public call to the email list of the International Council for Traditional Music (July 15 2002 to ictm-l@ictmusic.org), and recruitment at various conferences/symposia (International Council for Traditional Music, July 2022, Portugal; Joint Conference on Language Evolution, Sep 2022, Japan; Interdisciplinary Debates on the Empirical Aesthetics of Music series, Dec 2021, online; Social Bridges, Jan 2022, online; European Society for Cognitive Psychology, Feb 2022; AI Music Creativity, Sep 2022, online), with additional snowball recruitment from some collaborators using their own networks.
+Coauthors were chosen by opportunistic sampling beginning from co-corresponding author Savage’s network of researchers, a public call to the email list of the International Council for Traditional Music (July 15 2022 to ictm-l@ictmusic.org; cf. Appendix 3), and recruitment at various conferences/symposia (International Council for Traditional Music, July 2022, Portugal; Joint Conference on Language Evolution, Sep 2022, Japan; Interdisciplinary Debates on the Empirical Aesthetics of Music series, Dec 2021, online; Social Bridges, Jan 2022, online; European Society for Cognitive Psychology, Feb 2022; AI Music Creativity, Sep 2022, online), with additional snowball recruitment from some collaborators using their own networks.
 Most authors are multilingual speakers who can speak English, though a few are multilingual in other languages (e.g., Portuguese, Japanese) with translations to and from English done by other coauthors as needed.

 The set of linguistic varieties in this study represents a considerable portion of the world cross-linguistic variability in the main aspects that could conceivably play a role in shaping speech-song similarities/variabilities across languages: